-Israel is the only country in the world where most of the population identify themselves as Jewish.
+Israel is the only country in the world where most people identify themselves as Jewish.
 Approximately 41% of the Jewish population worldwide resides in Israel.

 Israel also has a significant Muslim population.
 Here is the official religious breakdown of the Israeli population according to Pews Research:

-- About 81% of the people of Israel is Jewish.
+- About 81% of the people of Israel are Jewish.

 - About 19% of the population is non-Jewish

 - Of the non-Jewish people, 14% are Muslim.